About De MERCUREY Wine Barrels

-Nicolas Tarteret, owner of Tonnellerie de MERCUREY, was raised in the wood business.
-His father Phillipe built and operated a major hardwood sawmill at Estillac, France for more than fifty years.
+Nicolas Tarteret, owner of Tonnellerie de MERCUREY cooperage, was raised in the wood business.
+His father, Phillipe, built and operated a major hardwood sawmill at Estillac, France for more than fifty years.
 The Tarteret family continues to own this property today, and Nicolas’ brother Bertrand owns an oak flooring mill.
 In 1990, Nicolas and his wife Carole built NT Bois, a dedicated stave mill at Aix-en-Othe in the Champagne region.
-Two years later they created Tonnellerie de MERCUREY in Burgundy.
+Two years later they created Tonnellerie de MERCUREY to make De MERCUREY wine barrels in Burgundy.

 At the inception of Tonnellerie de MERCUREY, Nicolas Tarteret collaborated with local winemaker Bruno Lorenzon.
-Bruno’s family owns vineyards in the village of Mercurey and makes wine at the family domaine.
-Bruno has acted as in house toasting consultant, and Domaine Lorenzon has served as the testing ground for de MERCUREY toasting regimes since the cooperage’s creation.
+Bruno’s family owns vineyards in the village of Mercurey and makes wine at the family domain.
+Bruno has acted as in house toasting consultant, and Domaine Lorenzon has served as the testing ground for de MERCUREY wine barrel toasting regimes since the cooperage’s creation.

 In July 2009, Tonnellerie de MERCUREY moved into its new production facility.
 Five years in the making this state of the art cooperage is impressive below and above ground.
 The new cooperage is an ideal working environment for the MERCUREY coopers.